On Generalized Forward-Reflected-Backward Method for Monotone Inclusion Problems: GFRB with a non-decreasing step-size strategy

-In this section, we analyze GFRB \eqref{GFRB} under the step-size strategy proposed in \cite{hoai2025new}.
+In this section, we analyze GFRB \eqref{GFRB} with a non-decreasing step-size strategy proposed in~\cite{hoai2025new}.
 A key advantage of this strategy is that it dispenses with any a priori estimate of the Lipschitz constant $L$ of $B$ while ensuring that the step-sizes do not decay to zero.

 In practice, we choose the value of $\varepsilon$ to be close to zero.
-Furthermore, note that if $\delta=0$ in Algorithm \ref{alg:forb_incr}, then GFRB reduces to FRB and thus can be seen as a new step-size strategy for the FRB algorithm.
+Furthermore, note that if $\delta=\alpha=0$ in Algorithm \ref{alg:forb_incr}, then GFRB reduces to FRB and thus can also be seen as a new step-size strategy for the FRB algorithm.